monster-js/monster-js/docs/store/subscriptions.md

 ```
 * **store.get(this, 'counter')**: This retrieves the `counter` state from the store.
 The `this` context refers to the component or instance.
 * **.subscribe(callback)**: The `subscribe` method listens for changes to the `counter` state.
 The callback function is called whenever the state changes, and in this example, it logs `'counter state changed'` to the console.
-* **Automatic Unsubscription**: When the component is no longer connected to the store (e.g., unmounted), the subscription is automatically unsubscribed, preventing memory leaks.
+* **Automatic Unsubscription**: When the component is no longer connected to the DOM (e.g., unmounted), the subscription is automatically unsubscribed, preventing memory leaks.

 ## 3. Subscribing to Selector Changes